 III.
-Academic Resources and Technology
+Academic Resources and Technology TREXLER LIBRARY

-1. TREXLER LIBRARY

-Trexler Library is the place to study, meet other students, check out books, DVDs, and music, and receive expert assistance with research projects and other information needs.
+Trexler Library is the place to study, meet other students, do research (online and in the library) check out books, DVDs, and music, and receive expert assistance with research projects and other information needs.